 I need a lot more rest than I did before my injury.
+I need a lot more rest than I did before my injury.
 This is not because I am lazy.
 I get physically fatigued along with "brain fatigue," making it harder to think.
 It is very difficult and tiring for my brain to think, process, and organize.

 Even though I look good or "all better" on the outside, my stamina varies.
-My thinking skills are better some days than others.
+My thinking skills are better on some days than others.
 Pushing too hard may lead to setbacks.
 Cognition is a fragile function for an individual who has experienced a brain injury.

 Brain injury rehabilitation can take a very long time.
+Brain injury rehabilitation can take a very long time.
 It continues long after formal rehabilitation has ended.
 I may not be the same person that I was before my injury.
 I am not trying to be difficult if I resist social situations.
-Crowds, confusion and loud sounds can quickly overload my brain.
+Crowds, confusion, and loud sounds can quickly overload my brain.
 Limiting my exposure is a coping strategy.

-If there is more than one person talking, I may seem uninterested in the conversation.
+I may seem uniterested in the conversation if more than one person is talking.
 I have trouble following multiple lines of conversation.
 It is exhausting to try and piece the conversation together.
 My brain can easily get overloaded.

-If I tell you that I need to stop when we are talking, I need to stop NOW!
-I am not trying to avoid the subject I just need time to process the discussion and take a break.
-I will be able to rejoin the discussion later.
+If I tell you that I need to stop when we talk, I must stop NOW!
+I am not trying to avoid the subject; I need time to process the discussion and take a break.
+I will be able to rejoin the conversation later.

 If I am having difficulty in managing how I'm behaving, try to notice the circumstances.
-"Behavior problems" can be a sign that I am struggling to cope in a specific situation.
-I may be frustrated, in pain, overtired or overwhelmed.
+"Behavior problems" indicate that I struggle to cope with a specific situation.
+I may be frustrated, in pain, overtired, or overwhelmed.